AaronFR/Thinker/README.md

 - **Reference/File message optimisation**: Optimised in regard to the prompt referencing them, this could both minimise confusion when using a lot of reference material and also serve as basically a 2nd step in the 'thought process' of responding to a given prompt
+- **Guide to running locally**: It's possible if you setup the necessary accounts and update your env vars accordinly, but there isn't an explict guide setup.
+If you *are* interested, message me first and I'll guide you through the process myself.

 ### UI